mattclement/blog/content/self-reflection.md

 ## Motif

 If you've read this far and have been living on Earth in 2020, the motif here is pretty clear: **it's all about people**.
 Physical isolation has driven discourse towards isolated echo chambers.
 It's easy to avoid self-reflection when you're surrounded by people who agree with your every thought.
-Self-reflection is uncomfortable.
+Self-reflection is uncomfortable because it requires admitting to yourself that you're doing something wrong.
+You can't deflect and self-reflect.
+Self-reflection is meaningless without change.
 But when the upside is _actually_ making humanity better, why avoid it?